Some things You Should Consider when Selecting a Tuning Company

-Five Things You Should Consider When Selecting a Tuning Company and the questions you should ask to ensure they are competent.
+Five Questions you could ask to ensure they are competent.

 A reputable tuning company will offer before and after dyno testing to prove the output they are claiming and will return your car to standard without charge if you are not happy with the results within a specific time frame.

-- An investment of many thousands of pounds is required for the latest equipment and keeping the software licence up to date.
+An investment of many thousands of pounds is required for the latest equipment and keeping the software licences up to date.